 The Probation Officers Professional Association of Indiana (POPAI) Executive Board has concerns the minimum salary schedule for probation officers has not changed since adopted in its current form on September 10, 2002.
-Though slight cost of living adjustments have occurred in the years since its adoption, frequently these increases have not permitted the schedule to keep pace with inflation and other professions that also require a bachelor's degree to perform.
+Though slight cost of living adjustments have occurred in the years since its adoption, these increases have not permitted the schedule to keep pace with inflation and other professions that also require a bachelor's degree to perform.

-From October 19 to November 4, 2021, POPAI conducted a survey of chief probation officers in Indiana regarding the Minimum Salary Scheduled for Probation Officers.
-A link to the survey was emailed to every chief probation officer in every jurisdiction across the state, including city and town court chief probation officers.
+From October 19 to November 4, 2021, POPAI conducted a survey of chief probation officers in Indiana regarding the Minimum Salary Schedule for Probation Officers.
+A link to the survey was emailed to every chief probation officer in every jurisdiction across the state, including chiefs of city and town courts.
+This initial survey was designed to gather input on changes needed to the salary schedule, if any.